 I thought I’d report back on my birth experience – maybe this birth story is for the hypnobirthing non believers!!
 And women wondering…

 “Yes!” was Steph’s resounding answer!
 So I went to Steph’s Oxford classes on my own.
-Because I didn’t want my partner to laugh at me doing silly breathing.
+Firstly because I didn’t want my partner to laugh at me doing silly breathing.
 But mainly because I didn’t want him to know how frightened I was.

 My 2 other births were a 35 week premature birth and a 37 week induction after my waters broke but labour didn’t start.

 Both these births were gas & air and delivered normally.
 But not gas and air by choice!
 Rather because I begged for an epidural when it was way too late!

 I pushed both my babies out screaming, feeling terrified and feeling totally out of control.
 I couldn’t seem to calm myself down or ‘get a grip’.
 But my calm brain desperately didn’t want an epidural or any medical interventions.